What is a headache?

-Migraines can disrupt a regular day with its symptoms that may include, blurred vision, lightheadedness, and nausea.
-They can also feel like pulsating and throbbing on one section of the head.
-Sometimes the affected person can experience seeing “auras” which can last anywhere from 5 to 20, and even 60 minutes.
+A migraine headache can disrupt a regular day with symptoms such as blurred vision, lightheadedness, and nausea.
+They can also feel pulsating and throbbing on one section of the head.
+Sometimes the affected person can experience seeing “auras”, which can last anywhere from 5 to 20, and even 60 minutes.

 Auras sometimes occur before a migraine.
 Auras can also distort vision causing the individual to see flashes of lights or other patterns.
-Migraines can last from a few hours to 3 days and are said to be caused by brain chemical changes and imbalances, as well as genetics and environmental influences.
-These influences may also include diet, stress, anxiety or medication to name a few.
+Migraines can last from a few hours to 3 days and are caused by brain chemical changes, imbalances, genetics, and environmental influences.
+These influences may also include diet, stress, anxiety, or medication, to name a few.

-Tension headaches are a commonly experienced headache and can cause symptoms of feeling as if a tight band is around the head, a dull but continuous ache at the sides of the head as well as pain emanating from the neck to the head.
+Tension headaches are commonly experienced headaches and can cause feeling as if a tight band is around the head, a dull but continuous ache at the sides of the head, and pain emanating from the neck to the head.
 It can also cause tenderness on the scalp and tingling.
+The two types include:

 - Episodic – can be experienced for 30 minutes and can last a weak

 - Chronic – can occur for several days for consecutive days